Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 In terms of design, sliding doors provide a vast range of options that allow you to create the right design for your home.

-You can use reclaimed barn doors, teak from old ships, framed panes of stained glass, as long as you’re rail system is professionally installed and strong, you can choose materials that traditional hinges can’t carry.
+You can use reclaimed barn doors, teak from old ships, or framed panes of stained glass, as long as you’re rail system is professionally installed and strong, you can choose materials that traditional hinges can’t carry.

 Accordion Doors

-The main advantage of an accordion door is that it gives homeowners the option to install a self-contained door that does not take up much of the floor space on either side of the door.
+The main advantage of an accordion door is that it gives homeowners the option to install a self-contained unit that does not take up much of the floor space on either side of the door.

-Unlike traditional doors which require clearance to open and close, accordion doors only require a minimum amount of space for threshold.
+Unlike traditional designs which require clearance to open and close, accordion doors only require a minimum amount of space for threshold.
 This make it an ideal option for residential spaces with small areas as they help maintain a maximum amount of usable space.

-Accordion doors are also easy to operate.
+Accordion designs are also easy to operate.
 In some cases, regular swinging doors are prone to slamming and opening or closing loudly.
 The noise which comes from such may sometimes be disruptive especially if you want to create a peaceful environment for your home.

 Accordion doors also offer versatility as they can be used in various applications and can be modified into different sizes.
-An accordion door can be trimmed at the bottom to fit any size door opening.
+An accordion product can be trimmed at the bottom to fit any size opening.
 In addition, it is also available in a wide range of materials such as wood, wood, glass, vinyl or plastic.

 Bypass Doors

 The components of a bypass door include a metal frame that runs along the bottom and the two vertical sides of the unit.
-They are typically mounted in pairs or threes, the doors can either slide along one axis on parallel overhead tracks and slide past each other in the process.
+They are typically mounted in pairs or threes, and can either slide along one axis on parallel overhead tracks and slide past each other in the process.

 Bifold Doors